avishekjana/rscratch/README.md

 # config/routes.rb
 mount Rscratch::Engine => "/rscratch"
 ```
 Now everything looks sparky.
-Just go to the following path to track your application exceptions.
+Just go to the following path to track exceptions raised from your application .

 http://{YOUR_APP_URL}/rscratch/